juandavidzuluaga/doc-otobo-admin/content/processes-automation/web-services.rst

 Click "Save and finish".

-Now we can send a request to the endpoint.
+Now you can send a request to the endpoint.

 Here is an example using curl: